How the rioters who stormed the Capitol came dangerously close to Pence

 Pence was ultimately evacuated from his office off the Senate floor to a more secure location elsewhere in the Capitol complex.
 It is unclear exactly how long that took.
 But as the vice president made his way through the building, a growing number of rioters were joining their cohorts and coursing through the Capitol’s labyrinthine halls.

-Once inside, they used pipes, flag poles and other weapons to shatter windows and break furniture.
+Once inside, they used pipes, flagpoles and other weapons to shatter windows and break furniture.
 One police officer later died of injuries sustained during the onslaught.
 Dozens of officers were wounded, including some who were struck with a fire extinguisher and another who was dragged down a set of steps and attacked by the crowd.

 Many of those in the mob had their sights on Pence — enraged that he had refused President Trump’s demand that he head off the electoral college count that formalized President-elect Joe Biden’s victory.